Psychology 2070 - Human Growth and Development » Fall 2022 » Quiz 6

 Anorexia nervosa and bulimia nervosa affect

-women more than older men but less than younger men.
+A. women more than men.

-men more than women.
+B. men more than women.

 Need help with your exam preparation?